MatsuTaku/notification-slack-atcoder-date/README.md

 This notifier tells your workspace contest date of [AtCoder](https://atcoder.jp/).
 In first setting, it send notification 1 and 24 hours before the contest.

-This is not yet completed and in testing !!
+> Usage of GitHub Actions in this repo may be not recommended.
-> Now, Execution by schedule is stopped.
+> So now, execution by schedule and pushing to master is stopped.
+> If you use this repo or Actions used in this repo, please take responsibility for your actions.

 # Usage
 ## Add Webhook App